jamallangoy/Pig-E-Bank-ATM/README.md

 3) Drag and drop "piggyBank.html" into a new tab
 4) Innovate it and teach us what you did and how you did it!!!

-P.S.
-Please do not forget to register to MapBox in order to get an API key....

 # Documentation